zakariahere/instaOAuth/README.md

 # instaOAuth
 instaOAuth experiment by elzakaria

-Little sample to showce how you can use the OAuth protocol against the instagram API :
+Little sample to showcase how you can use the OAuth protocol against the instagram API :

 1 -  Redirect the user to authorize us by Instagram and send the authorization code to redirect_uri